jpgordon00/Huff4Java/README.md

 ## What did I learn
 - Real-world uses of data structures and discrete math concepts.
 Trees and traversal algoriths that I have been tought in college level discrete mathematics is directly applicable to Huffman compression.
 - Use of of reccomended development tools.
 Instead of jumping straight into the code or my favorite program to construct the GUI for this application, I read and tested some development tools reccomended by the OpenJFX developers.
 By following their best practices, including using their reccomended programs for layout generation, I built this application with minimal time spent with boilerplate code.
+- How to deal with deployment issues and debugging for cross-platform deployment.
+Just like in my EasyDrop project that similarily used OpenJFX for a cross-platform GUI, deployment of the application needed additional steps.
+> An example of an error I encountered with this project is when running the JAR fails with specific stacktraces on any machine.
+By reading the documentation directly from the OpenJFX developers, I found out that my error in specific was caused by missing module dependencies.
+JavaFX was a library bundled in with Java for many years until a recent Java update removed the library and offered it externally via modular components.
+These errors taught me how Java's modular components work and operate, and how they differ from traditional JAR libraries.